 Technically, makeup doesn’t have expiration dates like food does, but products become contaminated with bacteria over time, so it’s best for your skin’s health to keep things fresh.
 While time recommendations vary, you can use this simple list as a jumping off point and use your best judgment based on your own products.

 Last week, I posted about my love of reading.
-Based on that post, you might think my bookshelves would be overflowing, but I have some strategies that keep the books from taking over my space.
+Since I love books, you might think my bookshelves would be overflowing.
+Here are my strategies to keep the books from taking over my space.

 e-books from the library!)